Rhoda Gemignani: Career

 In film, Gemignani appeared as a real estate agent in Ghostbusters (1984) and played the role of Costanza in The Man Who Wasn't There (2001).
 As a theater actress, Gemignani portrayed Cleopatra in play Caesar and Cleopatra, Titania in William Shakespeare's comedy A Midsummer Night's Dream, and Golde in a production of musical Fiddler on the Roof.

-During the 1990s she played major roles in two short-lived television shows: beautician Ruby DeMattis in sitcom Family Album and Pearl Frischetti on legal drama The Great Defender.
+During the 1990s, she played major roles in two short-lived television shows: beautician Ruby DeMattis in sitcom Family Album and Pearl Frischetti on legal drama, The Great Defender.
 At the turn of the millennium, she appeared as the mother of Elliot DiMauro on Just Shoot Me!
 (1999−2003).
 Gemignani provided the voice of Gladys Fairfax and two other characters in the video game SWAT 4, released in 2005.
 Her only acting role during the 2010s was as Mrs. LeBlanc in the sitcom Episodes.

 Personal life

-Gemignani was born as Rhoda Barbara Cohan on October 21, 1940 in Philadelphia, Pennsylvania, the daughter of Leo and Lillian Cohan.
-Her older brother, Martin Cohan, was a comedy writer who co-created Who's the Boss?.
+Gemignani was born as Rhoda Barbara Cohan on October 21, 1939, in Philadelphia, Pennsylvania, the daughter of Leo and Lillian Cohan.
+Her older brother, Martin Cohan, was a comedy writer who co-created Who's the Boss?
 Gemignani attended San Francisco State College.
-She married theater composer Paul Gemignani in 1961, though they later divorced.
+She married theater composer Paul Gemignani in 1961; they later divorced.
+She is Jewish.